Acetolyne/flowcat/README.md

 # flowcat
-Get updated task lists during development based on comments in your code.
+<b>Get updated task lists during development based on comments in your code.</b>

 PREREQUISITES:

-python<br>
+python >= 2.7<br>
 argopt python module

 SETUP:

+To install flowcat run <code>git clone https://github.com/Acetolyne/flowcat.git</code><br>
-If you do not have argopt installed you can install it with <code>pip install argopt</code>
+If you do not have argopt installed you can install it with <code>pip install argopt</code><br>
+You can now run flowcat from the directory you downloaded it to by running <code>./flowcat -f FOLDER/FILE OTEHR OPTIONS</code><br>
+To ba able to run it from anywhere create a symbolic link in your /usr/bin or /usr/share/bin directory that points to the location of the flowcat executable.

 ABOUT: